 Depending on research design or the population targeted for inclusion in the research, other regulations may apply.
-A list of other regulations, laws, policy relevant to human subjects' research may be found at the following HRPP | IRB link, HRPP Guidance Topics | Rutgers Research .
+A list of other regulations, laws, policy relevant to human subjects' research may be found at the following HRPP | IRB link, https://research.rutgers.edu/researcher-support/research-compliance/human-subjects-protection-program-irbs/hspp-guidance-topics.
 It is the responsibility of the researcher to identify and be knowledgeable about all applicable laws and regulations that may apply to their research.